Why Your Daughter Needs a Mentor

 Global Village Project offers students in their second or third year at GVP the opportunity to be part of our Mentor Program.
 In this program, GVP students are matched with an adult female mentor or mentor family, who will support them beyond our school walls and classrooms and into high school, college, and careers.

 The GVP Mentor Program is voluntary.
 Students do not have to participate, but we believe that mentors are very important to our students’ success in high school and beyond.
-If parents and a student no longer want to be part of the Program, they must send a written notice to Dr. Amy Pelissero, Head of School at GVP.
+If parents and a student no longer want to be part of the program, they must send a written notice to Dr. Cassie Leymarie, Director of Education and Impact at GVP.

 Who are mentors, and how do they help?